 Tax Coursework GPA: 3.79; Overall GPA: 3.0

-revocation of a job offer and disciplinary action by the Law School.
+When preparing your resume, keep in mind that inaccurate information with respect to your academic record or school activities can constitute grounds for revocation of a job offer and disciplinary action by the Law School.

 For each position include:

 It is difficult to prepare a resume as an application for legal employment that does not include legal experience.
 As a first year student who may have only worked part-time you may find yourself struggling with what to include and what not to include on your resume.
 Generally, you can indicate any of your prior employment if you know how to dress it up.
 For example, if you waitressed you might consider listing the corporation that owns the restaurant instead of the restaurant name as your employer.
 Someone who waitered at TGI Fridays could indicate that they worked for Carlson Restaurants Worldwide.
 You should also include the dates you worked, the location, "waitressed" and then include how many hours a week you worked and how much of your education you financed.

 The purpose of these categories is to facilitate conversation or break the ice during interviews, and to give employers a more well rounded view of your background.
 Some professionals think that a resume should not include this information.
 However, the practitioners who support listing your hobbies and interests usually have obtained employment at some point in their legal career because of what they listed here and a bond that it may have established with their interviewer.
 If you decide to include this information, be prepared to talk about it.
 Also, make sure your personal interests are descriptive.
 For example:

 It is remarkable, in this era of the computer, the number of spelling and grammatical errors still found on resumes.
 The most frequent grammatical errors are incorrect use of capitalization, incorrect punctuation and failure to use parallel sentence structure.
 Use of grammatik may help identify these errors.
 Neither spell check or grammatik is foolproof, however, and nothing substitutes for several careful readings of your resume.